St Bride's Church: Great Fire of London

+The belfry and spire of the tower is loosely based on that of Roman lighthouse, with tiers of diminishing scale to exaggerate its height.
+Its design is attributed to Nicholas Hawksmoor in The Office of Kings Works, of which Wren was the Chief Surveyor; though the drawings are not signed, as was then common, they are in Hawksmoor's hand.

-The wedding cake is said to date back to 1703 when Thomas Rich, a baker's apprentice from Ludgate Hill, fell in love with the daughter of his employer and asked her to marry him.
-He wanted to make an extravagant cake, and drew on the design of St Bride's Church for inspiration.
+Traditional wedding cakes are said to date back to 1703 when Thomas Rich, a baker's apprentice from Ludgate Hill wanted to make an extravagant cake, and drew on the design of St Bride's Church for inspiration.

 Second World War

 On the night of 29 December 1940, during the Blitz of central London in the Second World War, the church was gutted by fire-bombs dropped by the Luftwaffe.
 That night 1,500 fires were started, including three major conflagrations, leading to a fire storm, an event dubbed the Second Great Fire of London, due to the enormous amount of damage caused.
-St Paul's Cathedral itself was only saved by the dedication of the London firemen who kept the fire away from the cathedral and the volunteer firewatchers of the St Paul's Watch who fought to keep the flames from firebombs on the roof from spreading.
-After the war, St Bride's was rebuilt at the expense of newspaper proprietors and journalists.
+St Paul's Cathedral itself was only saved by the dedication of the London firemen who kept the fire away from the cathedral, and by the volunteer firewatchers of the St Paul's Watch who fought to keep the flames from firebombs on the roof from spreading.
+After the war, St Bride's was rebuilt at the expense of newspaper proprietors and journalists in a neo-baroque style, with collegiate layout seating in place of the previous parish church arrangement facing the altar.

-One fortunate and unintended consequence of the bombing was the excavation of the church's original 6th century Saxon foundations.
+One fortunate and unintended consequence of the bombing was the excavation of the church's original 6th-century Saxon foundations.
 Today, the crypt known as the Museum of Fleet Street is open to the public and contains a number of ancient relics, including Roman coins and medieval stained glass.

 Post-war excavations also uncovered nearly 230 lead coffins with plaques dating from the 17th, 18th and early 19th centuries, filled with the bones of parishioners; causes of death for most of them were found by the Museum of London.